 I want to thank my best friend’s mom for being so wonderful.
 She made me this gift basket herself, and she dropped it off at the hospital.
 That was so incredibly sweet of her.
-I am celebrating 13 years of friendship with my best friend so his family is like family to me.
 I’m glad that so many people are thinking of me and giving me well wishes.
 I truly appreciate your thoughts during this frustrating time for me.

 Here are some tips:

 -Drink plenty of water, but don’t drink it too fast.
 Getting up to pee is a workout.
 It’s a 5-minute ordeal from start to finish.

 -Don’t be afraid to ask for help going to the bathroom.
 It has been two weeks, and I still have someone go with me just in case.

 -Get out of your head.
 It’s easy to give in to your bad moods and take it out on other people.
 Be aware of your frustrations and anger.